vmware-tanzu/tanzu-dev-portal/content/team/paul-czarkowski/_index.md

 youtube: ""
 ---

 Paul Czarkowski is a long time practitioner of the dark arts of Devops.
 Hailing from Australia he moved to Austin Texas to help build and run one of the largest and most successful online games.
-Now at VMWare, Paul works to improve the Operator experience by taking Cloud Native software development concepts and applying them to Operations to create platforms that reduce toil and improve software delivery.
+Now at VMware, Paul works to improve the Operator experience by taking Cloud Native software development concepts and applying them to Operations to create platforms that reduce toil and improve software delivery.

 <!--more-->